MidnattLantern/hidoc/manual testing.md

 CRUD project:
 ---
 - The Browse page can retrieve all projects on HiDoc:
-Upon visiting, the main page will display a text "loading projects", after a couple seconds, a list of projects will appear in infinite scroll.
+Upon visiting, the main page will display the text "loading projects", after a couple of seconds, a list of projects will appear in an infinite scroll.

 - Can create a project, where the image is mandatory, and the "Title", "Description", and "Deployed link" allow empty input:
 By signing in, the create project is accessible in the navigation bar: